A guide to what to do in the event of a nuclear attack

 10.)
 Seek medical help

-Get medical help as soon as possible.
+Seek medical attention as soon as possible.
 Medical professionals can assess radiation exposure and take appropriate measures.

 How can I prepare for this?

-Preparing for a nuclear attack requires serious thought and taking specific measures.
-It is important to emphasize that the likelihood of a nuclear attack is relatively low, but it is worthwhile to think about possible steps to prepare.
+Preparing for a nuclear attack requires serious consideration and adherence to specific measures.
+It's important to emphasize that the likelihood of a nuclear attack is relatively low, but it's still worthwhile to consider possible steps to prepare.
 Here are some general recommendations:

 1.)
 Get informed